floklein/42/README.md

 # 42
+> Hi!
+I am *flklein*.
 I am a student at 42.
 This is a repository dedicated to my projects.

 ## Projects
 ### PiscineC